GyurMay/mtatib/react_port.md

 In MTATIB Vanilla JS:
 1. We have a index page with elements: Searchbar, setHome button, train station divs and onclick event schedule div.
 Each of this needs to be converted to a component
-2. Functions.js and schedule.js will be implemented inside
+2. Functions.js and schedule.js will be implemented inside of components